 MarkAdvertising is sharing with us a responsive Google Map plugin for adding uniquely designed and customized maps to your business pages.
 Create and pinpoint multiple locations across a single map.
-Create multiple versions of a single map on the same page, without any interaction errors.
+Make multiple versions of a single map on the same page, without any interaction errors.
 Create custom markers and upload your own pictures to replace them.
 Maps built with this exact plugin will support full-screen view.
-Create navigation paths and adjust them with custom colors, same goes for creating dynamic walkthroughs to get from one point to the other.
+Create navigation paths and adjust them with custom colors, same goes for creating dynamic walk-throughs to get from one point to the other.

 Google Traffic Pop for WordPress